irrustible/async-backplane/README.md

 write more tests before we feel confident it is correct.
 I have fixed little bugs as I've noticed them, so clearly we needed better tests.

-The API may change slightly before the initial crates release, but nothing major, I hope.
-Broadly speaking, I'm delighted with it, I'm just polishing it up and trying to make the documentation less awful.
+The API may change slightly before 1.0, but nothing major, I hope.
+Broadly speaking, I'm delighted with it and any changes are likely to be small, when I discover things I can't do with it.

 ## Guide